 Petrina resides in Cary, NC with her husband, Bill.
 They have three children and are very active in their community.

 O 919.834.0387 | M 919.259.0138

 Lindsey Harris joined the North Carolina Trucking Association in 2018 as the part-time bookkeeper.
-Fall of 2019 Lindsey moved into a full-time position as the bookkeeper and database.
-In March 2020, Lindsey was promoted to Office Manager and bookkeeper/database master.
+In May 2021, Lindsey was promoted to Director of Operations.
 She has worked in the accounting field most of her professional career, following her family’s history of accounting.
 Lindsey’s grandparents started a tax practice is South Florida, later her father joined his father in the business and now her parents run the practice together.